-Forest & Bird’s Bird of the Year competition aims to raise awareness of New Zealand’s endangered bird species, and every year Kiwis flock to the polls to decide who will take out the top honour.
+The birds are back in town!
+Forest & Bird’s annual Bird of the Year competition aims to raise awareness of New Zealand’s endangered bird species, and every year Kiwis flock to the polls to decide who will take out the top honour.

-New Zealand is home to 168 native bird species, 93 of which aren’t found anywhere else in the world.
-From flightless wonders to long-distance travellers, check out our top ‘pecks’ for Bird of the Year 2020.
+New Zealand is home to over 200 native bird species, many of which aren’t found anywhere else in the world.
+From flightless wonders to long-distance travellers, check out our top ‘pecks’ for Bird of the Year 2021.

 Looking for somewhere that puts birdlife in the spotlight?
 We know a place.